iriusrisk/startleft/docs/startleft-processors/iac/tf/Terraform-how-to-create-a-basic-mapping-file.md

 ```

 1. **trustzones section** defines the TrustZone mapping behavior.
 At least one TrustZone is needed to be defined
-2. set **trustzone[id]** value, which also can be used as a reference when setting the parent of a component `parent: b61d6911-338d-46a8-9f39-8dcd24abfe91`
+2. set **trustzone[id]** value, which also can be used as a reference when setting the parent of a component `parent: public-cloud`.
+The `id` field uniquely identifies a trustzone, and differentiates it from other trustzones of the same type.
 3. set **trustzone[name]** value
 4. *Optional:* **default trustzone** to be used if a component does not define its parent
 5. All the matching resources will be **unified** under a single TrustZone which will be created in case the `{$type: "aws_security_group", $props: "egress[0].cidr_blocks"}` query returns any element